Maracatu Brazilian Carnival Banner Making Community Workshop

 LatinXpo: A Look at Latin America - Friday, April 27; 5 to 9 p.m.

-The LatinXpo: A Look at Latin America is a showcase dedicated to sharing the many facets and faces of expressive culture from Latino and Latin American people to the local community.
-The Expo will demonstrate a variety of expressive culture from Latina/o artists and including those who wish to share and appreciate its long and diverse history.
-Come on out and see live music, dance, and spoken word performances.
-Open to the whole community!
+The LatinXpo: A Look at Latin America was a showcase dedicated to sharing the many facets and faces of expressive culture from Latino and Latin American people to the local community.
+The Expo will demonstrate a variety of expressive culture from Latina/o artists.

-Artists featured in the exhibit "Creative Aging," an exhibit at the MMWC that explores the making and use of memory art in the lives of older adults, will present demonstrations and discuss the ways in which art, craft, creativity, and aging intersect.
-The event will be free and open to the public.
+Artists featured in the exhibit "Creative Aging," an exhibit at the MMWC that explores the making and use of memory art in the lives of older adults, presented demonstrations and discussed the ways in which art, craft, creativity, and aging intersect.
+The event was free and open to the public.

 1:30 to 2:15 p.m., Introductory Arabic